Factory Acts: Cotton Mills, etc. Act 1825

-In 1829, Parliament passed an 'Act to Amend the Laws relating to the employment of Children in Cotton Mills & Manufactories' which relaxed formal requirements for the service of legal documents on millowners (documents no longer had to specify all partners in the concern owning or running the mill; it would be adequate to identify the mill by the name by which it was generally known).
-The bill passed the Commons but was subject to a minor textual amendment by the Lords (adding the words 'to include') and then received royal assent without the Commons first being made aware of (or agreeing to) the Lords' amendment.
-To rectify this inadvertent breach of privilege, a further Act (making no other change to the Act already passed) was promptly passed on the last day of the parliamentary session.
+In 1829, Parliament passed the Labour in Cotton Mills, etc. Act 1829 (10 Geo.
+4. c.
+63), which relaxed formal requirements for the service of legal documents on millowners (documents no longer had to specify all partners in the concern owning or running the mill; it would be adequate to identify the mill by the name by which it was generally known).
+The bill passed the Commons but was subject to a minor textual amendment by the Lords (adding the words "to include") and then received royal assent without the Commons first being made aware of (or agreeing to) the Lords' amendment.
+To rectify this inadvertent breach of privilege, a further act (making no other change to the act already passed) was promptly passed on the last day of the parliamentary session.